lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - A score can consist of several concatenated scores (especially when their number of voices is different).
 For this reason it is necessary to use flags to connect them.
 - The event data structure is predetermined by the [species specification](#species-specification).
 - All event values are normalized according to predefined [parameter maps](#parameter-mapping).
-- If a event parameter uses more than one value, it is called *multiparameter* and will also be coded as a list with flags values.
+- If an event parameter uses more than one value, it is called *multiparameter* and will also be coded as a list with flag values.

 ---------
 # Genotype operations